Cycling Tours & Bike Trips in Italy

 Duration 7 days Destinations Siena, Asciano, SI, Buonconvento, Montalcino, San Quirico D'orcia, Radicofani, Acquapendente, Pitigliano, Bolsena, TodiSee all destinations Age Range 10 to 80 year olds Physical Rating Moderate Distance 798 mi Operator Road Bike Tours Italy From

-Bob, traveled in March
+Louis, traveled in October

 Alpine passes challenge riders on this premium cycling adventure.
 The 21km Stelvio climb and Mortirolo's legendary 20% grades test endurance.
 Lago di Carezza and Livigno's tax-free zone showcase natural beauty along 631km of pristine mountain roads.